 Technical SEO is no easy feat but it plays a crucial role in your overall organic performance.
 Prioritize technical SEO to increase the chances of your content ranking well organically.

-Some SEO opportunities can only be secured when you move beyond your site.
-So, incorporate off-page SEO improvements into your content strategy.
-Backlinks, guest blogging, social media activity, and influencer marketing all contribute to your off-page SEO success.
+Some SEO opportunities can only be secured outside your site (termed “off-page SEO): Backlinks, guest blogging, social media activity, and influencer marketing all contribute to your off-page SEO success.

 Add internal and external links to on-site content

-When creating content to publish on your site, incorporate both internal and external links.
+Incorporate both internal and external links into your content creation.
 Internal links connect related content and build a hub-and-spoke model.

-As for external links, use them to connect your content to other relevant and authoritative sources.
-If you reference any statistics or research in your content, find the original source and make sure you link to it.
+As for external ones, these link your content to other relevant and authoritative sources.
+If you reference any statistics or research in your pieces, you must find the original source and link to it.
 Any external links added will help search engines determine your content’s quality, usefulness, and relevance.
-Linking to reputable sites will also make your site appear more credible than if you link to low-quality content.
+Linking to reputable sites will also make your site appear more credible than if you cite low-quality content.

 Build backlinks to your content

 Look for opportunities to share your opinion, experience, or thoughts on other websites.
-Platforms such as HARO (Help a Reporter Out) provide opportunities for you to be featured in other people’s content.
-In return for your expertise and insights, you’ll be mentioned in an external article and often receive a backlink to your site.
-Including original research in your content will also increase shareability, encouraging people to link back to your research in their articles and posts.
+Platforms such as HARO (Help a Reporter Out) offer the chance to be featured in other people’s content: In return for your expertise and insight, you’ll be mentioned in an external article and often receive a backlink to your site.
+Including original research in your content also increases shareability, which encourages people to link back to your research in their articles and posts.

 Alternatively, you could analyze your competitor’s backlink profiles to see which publications you might be able to gain backlinks from too.

 The best way to build backlinks, however, is simply to write high-quality content worth sharing.
-Focus on creating the best content for your chosen topic.
-Make it so good that people can’t help but share it far and wide.
+Focus on creating the best work for your chosen topic so that people can’t help but share it far and wide.

 Distribute content on social media

 When building a strong off-page SEO strategy, don’t neglect social media.
-Distributing your content across social media encourages engagement and shares and could work wonders for its organic performance.
+Distributing your content across these platforms encourages engagement and shares and can significantly boost organic performance.

-Much like backlinks, social media reshares aid your content’s credibility.
-With that said, Google explicitly states social signals do not influence organic rankings.
-However, those social shares could indirectly improve off-page SEO by attracting more eyes to your content and increasing branded mentions on external sites.
+Much like backlinks, social media shares aid your content’s credibility.
+With that said, Google explicitly states social signals have no influence over organic rankings.
+Those shares, however, could indirectly improve off-page SEO by attracting more eyes to your content and increasing branded mentions on external sites.

 Part 3: How to measure SEO performance